Search for celebrities on Ancestry.com!Jose H. Choto

 Mr. Anderson studied accordion and played in a band as a teen and enrolled at the Art Institute of Chicago after enduring the great depression.

-He married Pearl Hogan of Chicago in 1941 and soon afterward joined the Army to fight in World War II, working as a technical sergeant stringing communication lines along the European front.
+He marriage Pearl Hogan of Chicago in 1941 and soon afterward joined the Army to fight in World War II, working as a technical sergeant stringing communication lines along the European front.
 He was discharged with a good conduct medal.

 Mr. Anderson held several postwar jobs as an artist and toy inventor.
 His most successful invention was the Aero-Doodle Rocket Beanie, offered as a mail-order premium on Kellogg’s cereal boxes.
 Another popular creation was his rubber band-powered wooden paddle wheel boat.